chevyboys/chironbot/README.md

 Chiron is a Discord bot framework, utilizing the `discord.js` library.
 The npm version "chironbot" is the "Stable" version of the framework.
-For the alpha channel, install "chevyboys/chiron"
+For the alpha channel, install "chevyboys/chiron" For a basic example bot, take a look at https://github.com/chevyboys/Corrigation

 ### Change Log

 We're still in Alpha, so changes are frequent.
-See the github for more details
+See the github for more details.

 ### Installation